 yoon on the evolution of the ambush universe

-We caught up with the woman behind one of Tokyo's favourite fashion institutions to talk about stylishly taking over the world.
+We caught up with the woman behind one of Tokyo's favorite fashion institutions to talk about taking over the style world.

-From their beginnings as a jewellery brand for the hip hop set, right up to their announcement as a finalist for the LVMH prize in 2017, Ambush has served as a brand that "reps for the kids."
+From the brand's beginnings as a jewelry brand for the hip hop set, right up to its announcement as a finalist for the LVMH prize in 2017, Ambush has served as a brand that "reps for the kids."
 Built up and based in Tokyo, by life and business partners Yoon Ahn and Young-Kee Yu, the label was born during Young-Kee's previous life as a rapper called Verbal.
-He was dissatisfied with the direction his label was taking in styling him, so the pair decided to absorbe responsibility for his look.
-They began creating bold chains and rings that quickly became coveted by rap superstars after Pharrell fell for the brand.
-Yoon introduced him to their pieces while working on the PR team for his Billionaire Boys Club and Ice Cream labels.
+He was dissatisfied with the direction his label was taking in styling him, so the pair decided to absorb responsibility for his look.
+The duo began creating bold chains and rings that quickly became coveted by rap superstars after Pharrell fell for the brand.
+Yoon introduced him to Ambush's pieces while working on the PR team for his Billionaire Boys Club and Ice Cream labels.

-As Ambush splash into the beauty world this year with the launch of their Shu Umera collaboration, i-D headed to their Shibuya HQ to spend some time with Yoon and discuss the practicalities of world domination.
+The last decade has also seen Yoon emerge as a full-fledged street style and Instagram star.
+As Ambush splashes into the beauty world this year with the launch of the growing brand's Shu Uemera collaboration, i-D headed to Ambush's Shibuya HQ to spend some time with Yoon and discuss the practicalities of world domination.

-We're sitting above the Ambush store right now and it's so beautiful, when did you decide you wanted a label home where you could contextualise the brand yourself?
+We're sitting above the Ambush store right now and it's so beautiful.
+When did you decide you wanted to open a store and contextualize the brand yourself?

-We took our time with the store because we really needed to build our identity first and create a whole world.
-We have the Ambush universe now, it's been 10 years and along with the jewellery we have ready-to-wear, glasses and exclusive items that are only available here.
+We took our time with the store because we really needed to build our identity first and create an entire world.
+We have the Ambush universe now.
+It's been 10 years, and along with the jewelry we have ready-to-wear, glasses, and exclusive items that are only available here.

-What was the impetus to branch out from jewellery into clothing?
+What was the motivation to branch out from jewelry into clothing?

-We started making clothing because when we were shooting the jewellery look book I didn't want to use other people's clothing, it started to annoy me that I couldn't find items that complimented the accessories.
-So it started with a few shirts and pieces of denim and grew, now we design the jewellery and clothing in tandem, so if I design a particular choker then I'm like: what shirt should this be worn with?
-Then I create that so we end up with this very cohesive range.
+We started making clothing because when we were shooting the jewelry lookbook, I didn't want to use other people's clothing.
+It started to annoy me that I couldn't find items that complimented the accessories.
+So it started with a few shirts and pieces of denim and grew — now we design the jewelry and clothing in tandem.
+So if I design a particular choker then I'm like, "What shirt should this be worn with?"
+Then I create that, so we end up with this very cohesive range.

-What has been the biggest learning curve entering the world of apparel?
+How steep has the learning curve been on entering the world of apparel?

 I'm still learning so much about the garment world and I want to know what I'm making.
-It's important to me to go to the factories, choose the fabrics, oversee the pattern cutting.
-Jewellery is like making a car, you have a cast that you always come back to but clothes are so different, it's a mathematical calculation of bringing all the elements together to create one thing.
-Cut has been a big challenge, we are a unisex brand, I wear a lot of men's clothing so I know how it should fit on a woman.
-When you're selling clothing that's only available in size 1, 2 and 3 you have to nail the cut of those three sizes so that everyone can wear it.
-I didn't go to school for fashion, I'm in class now.
+It's important to me to go to the factories, choose the fabrics, and oversee the pattern cutting.
+Jewelry is like making a car — you have a cast that you always come back to — but clothes are so different.
+It's a mathematical calculation of bringing all the elements together to create one thing.
+Cut has been a big challenge.
+We are a unisex brand.
+I wear a lot of men's clothing, so I know how it should fit on a woman.
+When you're selling clothing that's only available in size 1, 2, and 3, you have to nail the cut of those three sizes so that everyone can wear it.
+I didn't go to school for fashion — I'm in class now.

 Do your collections start with a single inspiration or is it a pastiche of influence and mood?

-Everything we do is unisex, and that Jenny Holzer quote was perfect for our brand, but I honestly wasn't even thinking politically it was just in-line with our ethos.
-I'm more of the mind that however your politics are aligned it will naturally come through in your work rather than a strategic plan.
+Everything we do is unisex, and that Jenny Holzer quote was perfect for our brand.
+But I honestly wasn't even thinking politically.
+It was just in-line with our ethos.
+I'm more of the mind that however your politics are aligned, it will naturally come through in your work rather than through a strategic plan.

-Obviously now you're moving into beauty, tell me about the process of collaborating with Shu Umera.
+Obviously now you're moving into beauty.
+Tell me about the process of collaborating with Shu Uemera.

-I'm so excited for people to see what we've done, the packaging is very sleek, silver and gold like our jewellery, and then the colour palettes are super bold red and oranges.
-I said no patterns, I wanted it to just be this flash of gold or silver in your bag or on your vanity table.
-I originally sent the Pantone red and oranges we use for clothing but of course human skin isn't white and every woman has a different natural lip colour so it was a process of trying the different lab samples and sending notes back.
+I'm so excited for people to see what we've done.
+The packaging is very sleek, silver, and gold like our jewelry, and then the color palettes are super-bold red and oranges.
+I said no patterns.
+I wanted it to just be this flash of gold or silver in your bag or on your vanity table.
+I originally sent the Pantone red and oranges we use for clothing, but of course human skin isn't white and every woman has a different natural lip color, so it was a process of trying the different lab samples and sending notes back.

-We talk about it constantly, it was originally a hobby and naturally evolved into this thing, we didn't get into fashion with the motivation of "let's start a brand and takeover."
-Verbal is very clever with the dry side of business, that isn't my strength, he's a pragmatist and so we balance each other out.
-If we ever get too caught up in the drama or disappointments of business we take a step back and realise that this is our dream and a part of that dream is the fact that business ain't easy.
+We talk about it constantly.
+It was originally a hobby and naturally evolved into this thing.
+W didn't get into fashion with the motivation of "let's start a brand and takeover."
+Verbal is very clever with the dry side of business.
+That isn't my strength.
+He's a pragmatist and so we balance each other out.
+If we ever get too caught up in the drama or disappointments of business, we take a step back and realize that this is our dream and a part of that dream is the fact that business ain't easy.